Girgias/php-rfcs/deprecate-bool-type-juggling-function-context.md

 Type juggling of strings to `bool` is similarly error-prone.
 The strings `""` and `"0"` are converted to `false`, but `"false"`, `" "`, and other strings which an `(int)` cast converts to `0` are coerced to `true`.
+This contrasts to many, if not all, other programming languages where only the empty string `""` is falsy, which can be a point of confusion.

 In 2020, this topic was briefly approached by Nikita Popov's [Union Types 2.0](https://wiki.php.net/rfc/union_types_v2)